 We all know how it feels to face the morning when we haven’t gotten enough sleep.
 Lack of sleep can make us grumpy, unable to focus, and more negative about life in general.
 Sleep-deprived teens experience these symptoms every day.

 Sometimes it can be hard to sort out the reasons for a teen’s moodiness.
 But no matter what’s going on, too little sleep is likely to make it worse.
 In order to help adolescents avoid the risks that come with sleep deprivation in teens, it’s important to understand the signs, the causes, and how to help.

 Here are a few common signs to watch for that might indicate that your teen is not getting enough sleep.

 - Falling asleep easily during the day

 - Trouble concentrating or poor academic performance

 Moreover, the stages of sleep deprivation include acute sleep deprivation, including the symptoms above, and chronic sleep deprivation, which can lead to serious physical and mental health problems.

+How many hours of sleep do teens need?
 For most adolescents, nine hours of sleep is ideal, but very few of them are actually managing that.
-One study conducted by the Centers for Disease Control showed that less than 9 percent of teens get enough, which answers the question: Why do teenagers sleep so much when they get the chance?
-Here are some of the reasons why teens are sleep deprived.
+One study conducted by the Centers for Disease Control showed that less than 9 percent of teens get enough.
+Here are some of the causes of teen sleep deprivation.

-- Screening activities, such as social media, Internet use, video games, and television
+- Technology that affects teen sleep, such as social media, Internet use, video games, and television

 - After-school activities that push study times later